aokealy/blog-pokemon/README.md

 - ![Screenshot](/media/coverage-report.PNG)

 - Pep8
 - Used PEP8 to follow to make sure the code is readable and has good naming functions to easily read it.
+I used https://pep8ci.herokuapp.com/# as a reference to see if any errors which I found none after making it inline with PEP8.

 - Testing was done across multiple viewports sizes to ensure responsiveness.